linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 ![About This Mac](images/aboutmac.png)

 - Intel i7-7700 CPU (Not the T version, the full desktop 65W version) (I don't think the CPU matters, they're all relatively the same)
-- 16GB RAM DDR4 Samsung 2666 MHz, but running at 2400 MHz, because Intel limits the speed
+- 32GB RAM DDR4 SK Hynix 3200 MHz, but running at 2400 MHz, because Intel limits the speed
 - Intel HD Graphics 630 1536 MB
 - Sabrent Rocket 512GB in the NVMe slot
 - Samsung 860 QVO 1TB in the SATA slot